ropensci/rsat/README.md

 ## Log-in profiles

 The registration in the following online portals is required to get a full access to satellite images with `rsat`;
 -   [USGS](https://ers.cr.usgs.gov/register/) USGS is the sole science agency for the Department of the Interior of United States.
 Provide access to Modis Images.
-More information about EarthData can be found [Here](https://www.usgs.gov/).
+More information about USGS can be found [Here](https://www.usgs.gov/).
 -   [EarthData](https://urs.earthdata.nasa.gov): A repository of NASA's earth observation data-sets.
 More information about EarthData can be found [here](https://earthdata.nasa.gov/earth-observation-data).
 -   [SciHub](https://scihub.copernicus.eu/dhus/#/self-registration), a web service giving access to Copernicus' scientific data hub.
 Please go [here](https://scihub.copernicus.eu/) to find more details about the data hub.